 Electrical, Thermal, Regional and Traffic Injuries

-How Indian forensic examiners read electric marks, burns and crash patterns: Joule lesions, scald vs flame, Marshall's triad, dowry-death indicators and pedestrian impact phases.
+How Indian forensic medical officers read electric marks, burns and crash patterns: Joule lesions, scald vs flame, Marshall's triad, dowry-death indicators and pedestrian impact phases.

 Electrical, thermal and traffic injuries dominate the Indian medico-legal autopsy room outside the firearm and stabbing caseload.
 The shared problem across all three is that the manner of death is usually the contested question, not the cause.
 A burn case might be a stove accident, a suicide, or a staged dowry homicide.
 An electrocution might be domestic carelessness or a setup.
 A road fatality might be a hit-and-run or a custodial death disguised as one.
 The autopsy has to deliver findings precise enough for the trial court to choose between those scenarios.